pydicom/pydicom/doc/old/working_with_pixel_data.rst

     rgb = apply_color_lut(arr, ds)

-Its also possible to apply one of the DICOM :dcm:`well-known color palettes<part06/chapter_B.html>` provided the bit-depth of the pixel data is 8-bit.
+It's also possible to apply one of the DICOM :dcm:`well-known color palettes<part06/chapter_B.html>` provided the bit-depth of the pixel data is 8-bit.